Wale001/alx-pre_course/README.md

-My first readme as a tech enthusiast
+My first readme as a tech enthusiast.
+Updated